 General examination focuses on systems that may show findings of preeclampsia.
 Eye examination includes testing visual fields for deficits, and funduscopic examination should check for papilledema.

 Cardiovascular examination includes auscultation of the heart and lungs for evidence of fluid overload (eg, audible S3 or S4 heart sounds, tachypnea, rales, crackles) and inspection of neck veins for jugular venous distention.
 The abdomen should be palpated for tenderness, especially in the epigastric or right upper quadrant region.
 Neurologic examination should assess mental status for confusion and seek focal neurologic deficits.

-Although edema is common during pregnancy, considering and ruling out the most dangerous causes (preeclampsia and DVT) are important:
+Although edema is common during pregnancy, considering and ruling out the most dangerous causes (preeclampsia, peripartum cardiomyopathy, and DVT) are important:

 If DVT is suspected, lower-extremity duplex ultrasonography is done.

 If peripartum cardiomyopathy is suspected, ECG, chest X-ray, and echocardiography are done.
 BNP (brain [B-type] natriuretic peptide) or NT-proBNP (N-terminal pro b-type natriuretic peptide) is measured.